 - Distance: 1/4 mile loop

-This trail has been extensively studied and excavated by paleontologists over the years.
-The trail takes you past informative signs that explain more history.
+While the Leaf Hill Trail doesn’t boast any colorful hills, it does meanders past informative signs that better explain the area’s interesting history.
 Stop and enjoy the grandeur of the land you’re walking on!

 Thousands of fossils have been excavated from this area, making for some interesting discoveries.
 If you see fossils during your visit, it’s imperative that you leave them be.
 As mentioned, collecting fossils is strictly prohibited.